 12) Requirements for Start-up Visa UK Endorsing Bodies

-To qualify as an endorsing body for start-up visa, an organisation needs to meet all of the
+To qualify as an endorsing body for the start-up visa, an organisation needs to meet all of the following requirements:

 - The organisation should either be a UK higher education institution or have a proven track record of supporting UK entrepreneurs